jianlin-cheng/DeepGRN/README.md

 License
 -------
-© Contributors, 2019.
+Â© Contributors, 2019.
 Licensed under an [Apache-2] license.

-Contribute to GNET2
+Contribute
 ---------------------
 DeepGRN has been developed and used by the Bioinformatics, Data Mining and Machine Learning Laboratory (BDM) .
 Help from every community member is very valuable to make the tool better for everyone.